 - Roll each dough section into a narrow rope about 20"-24" long.

-- Form each rope into a U-shape and cross the very tops of the "U" over each other once, and then once again.
+- Form each rope into a U-shape and twist the very tops of the "U" over each other once, and then once again.
 This forms the pretzel twist.

-- Fold the rope in half, horizontally.
+- Fold the rope in half, horizontally, bringing the twisted part down.
 It should resemble a pretzel!
 Press the bottom of the twist to the bottom of the pretzel to adhere.
 Repeat with the remainder of the dough, and place pretzels on a parchment-lined baking sheet.

 - Once the pot of water is boiling, add 2/3 cup of baking soda and stir to dissolve.
 The water will bubble up, so please do this carefully.

 - Using kitchen tongs, transfer each pretzel to the pot of boiling water and submerge it for half a minute.
 I did this two at a time, so four batches.
 Return pretzels back to their baking sheets (they shouldn't look much different at all from pre-dunk).